OndrejNepozitek/Edgar-Unity/README.md

 ## Getting started

 Install the asset (instructions are below) and head to the [documentation](https://ondrejnepozitek.github.io/Edgar-Unity/docs/introduction).
-The documentation describes all the basics also contains information about multiple example scenes that should help you get started.
+The documentation describes all the basics and also multiple example scenes that should help you get started.

 ## Installation